 The following list of student achievement measures conveys The Baptist College of Florida's commitment to our vision, mission, and success of our students.
-Each year, we track and analyze how well our students perform and respond in terms of:
+Each year, we track and analyze how well our students perform and respond in terms of these seven areas:

 Freshman-to-Sophomore Retention Rates